-Subject to the Nondisclosure Provisions of H. Res.
-895 of the 110th Congress as Amended discounted rate agreements with both of these hotels where, if the rooms were used, SOCAR paid for them at the end of the event.
+SOCAR paid for them at the end of the event.
 235 SOCAR Legal Counsel 1 stated that SOCAR had three major events in May, including the Convention, and no payment to either hotel specified the Convention.
-236 He maintained that any payment was for the other two events, but reiterated that SOCAR's internal review did not show payments that specifically referenced the Convention.
+He maintained that any payment was for the other two events, but reiterated that SOCAR's internal review did not show payments that specifically referenced the Convention.
 SOCAR Legal Counsel 2 told the OCE that SOCAR had contracts with hotels for events that occurred around the same time of the Convention, one of which being "Republic Day," on May 28, 2013.
-The Board notes that on many itineraries for congressional travelers, Republic Day was noted as an event associated with the Convention and trip to Azerbiajan.
+The Board notes that on many itineraries for congressional travelers, Republic Day was noted as an event associated with the Convention and trip to Azerbiaian.2

-- Kemal Oksuz periodically sent SOCAR hotel information for the attendees.
-240 When 114. asked about these lists, SOCAR Legal Counsel 1 told the OCE that "SOCAR was active in assisting event organizers in logistics" and might need the information for "visa purposes" or "taking people from hotel to event."
-241 SOCAR Legal Counsel 2 stated that SOCAR was not "primarily responsible" for hotel logistics but provided "secondary support.",242 - One corporate sponsor who attended the Convention told the OCE "The persons on the ground was apparently SOCAR."
-Convention attendees described to the OCE two 115. systems for ground transportation to and from the airport, hotels, and events in Baku.
+- Kemal Oksuz periodically sent SOCAR hotel information for the attendees.240 When 114. asked about these lists, SOCAR Legal Counsel 1 told the OCE that "SOCAR was active in assisting event organizers in logistics" and might need the information for "visa purposes" or "taking people from hotel to event."241 SOCAR Legal Counsel 2 stated that SOCAR was not "primarily responsible" for hotel logistics but provided "secondary support.",242 - One corporate sponsor who attended the Convention told the OCE "The persons on the 115. ground was apparently SOCAR."243 Convention attendees described to the OCE two systems for ground transportation to and from the airport, hotels, and events in Baku.
 Some Members of Congress, designated as "VIPs" were transported using vans.
 244 Other Convention attendees used buses that were specific to each hotel.
 245 SOCAR told the OCE it was involved in arranging those logistics.
-One attendee from a nonprofit sponsor told the OCE that SOCAR setup desks in the lobbies of the hotels staffed with "volunteers" to greet Convention attendees.
+246 One attendee from a nonprofit sponsor told the OCE that SOCAR setup desks in the lobbies of the hotels staffed with "volunteers" to greet Convention attendees.
 247 - The OCE requested information from these hotels but did not receive the requested 116. information.
-Based on testimony from employees, and other information above, SOCAR's internal review did not definitively show that SOCAR did not pay for Convention attendee hotel rooms.
+Based on testimony from employees, and other information above, SOCAR's internal review did not definitively show that SOCAR did not pay for Convention attendee hotel rooms. - 117.
+As explained above, SOCAR, a wholly owned company of the Republic of Azerbaijan, was directly involved in funding, planning, organizing, conducting, and participating in

-&lt;sup>238 SOCAR Legal Counsel 2 Transcript (Exhibit 24 at 15-5211 0440-0441).
+238 SOCAR Legal Counsel 2 Transcript (Exhibit 24 at 15-6068 0440-0441).

-&lt;sup>239 See, e.g., Itinerary from TCAE and AFAZ, Itinerary for TCAE, Itinerary for TAFS (Exhibit 70 at 15-5211 0855-0862).
+239 See, e.g., Itinerary from TCAE and AFAZ, Itinerary for TCAE, Itinerary for TAFS (Exhibit 70 at 15-6068_0855-0862).

-&lt;sup>240 Email from Kemal Oksuz to Teymur Mahmudov (Exhibit 71 at 15-5211 0864); Email from Kemal Oksuz to SOCAR, dated May 21, 2013 (Exhibit 37 at 15-5211\0664).
+240 Email from Kemal Oksuz to Teymur Mahmudov (Exhibit 71 at 15-6068 0864); Email from Kemal Oksuz to SOCAR, dated May 21, 2013 (Exhibit 37 at 15-6068_0664).

-SOCAR Legal Counsel 1 Transcript (Exhibit 17 at 15-5211\0328-0329).
+241 SOCAR Legal Counsel 1 Transcript (Exhibit 17 at 15-6068_0328-0329).